geminimir/blueskyaudit-frontend/README.md

-# Recapify
+# BlueBrandly

-Recapify is an AI-powered meeting summarization tool that helps teams capture and share meeting insights efficiently.
+BlueBrandly is a Bluesky influencer marketing platform that helps brands discover and collaborate with authentic creators on the decentralized social network.

 ## Features